korteke/gensectext/README.md

 2023/03/03 01:17:02 security.tmpl created
 ➜  gensectext git:(main) ✗
 ```
+With docker you need to create these files manually to bind-mount directory.
 ### Generate private PGP key (Optional)
 Generate a new private pgp key if you do not have one already.
 ```